-Activity is measured as the number of ambulance calls, incidents, responses and transports during the quarter.
+Activity is measured as the number of ambulance calls, incidents, responses and patient transports during the quarter.
 Ambulance activity is generally initiated by a Triple Zero (000) call.
 An incident is an event that results in a response by one or more ambulances.
 A response is the dispatch of an ambulance.

 Depending on the seriousness of the incident, or the number of people involved, multiple responses (vehicles) may be required for a single incident.
 Most incidents have one vehicle assigned.
 Around two in 10 incidents have multiple vehicles assigned.
 Some vehicles are cancelled en route.
-Ambulance responses have increased from 283,475 in the October to December 2014 quarter to 317,390 in the October to December 2019 quarter, up 12.0% (33,915 more responses) over five years (Figure 15, 16).